-There was limited opportunity for short-term trading during the summer and winter trading periods.
-Falls Creek retained three registered street trading licences that will expire at the conclusion of the 2021 declared snow season.
+There was some opportunity for short-term trading during the summer and winter trading periods.
+Falls Creek retained three registered street trading licences with extended trading periods into 2023.

 The summer bike trade was commercially serviced through a s39 permit for the provision of lifted passenger shuttles and café food sales.